-You'll know this magnificent flowering houseplant as either Hippeastrum or Amaryllis.
+You'll know this flowering houseplant as either Hippeastrum or Amaryllis.
 Debate about the true name of this plant, grown from a large sized bulb, has raged for centuries (literally) and the eventual winner was Hippeastrum.
-The history is complex, so here it is as a bitesized snack.
+The history is complex, so just below this stunning photo is a bite sized snack to help explain it all.

 To ensure your plant gets a chance to make this happen, after flowering has finished the bulbs should be kept and allowed to build their energy reserves for the following year.
 In this way they can be permanent Winter / Spring house guests.
 A more extensive how to guide for keeping your Hippeastrum flowering year after year can be found further down in this article.